Thursday, January 13, 2011

 Many languages, many religions: Catholicism, Orthodoxy, Judaism, even Islam, represented by the Tatar settlement of Kruszyniany, established in the 17th century by a Muslim captain of cavalry Samuel Murza Krzeczkowski, his soldiers and some other Tatar officers were granted land there by the Polish king.
 My grandmother’s village of Bielewicze is not far from there, and not far from the ancient old-growth forests, the "puszcza" of Bialowiez.
 Her name was Nina Niegierysz.
 Her father, my great grandfather came from somewhere in Ukraine, and bought a large estate in Mieleszki, in the Voivodeship of Bialystok.
 I have a picture of my great grandfather as a boy in Odessa.
 Who were these people?
 Memories are lost in the turmoil of history.
 Even the birth certificate of my father was burnt during the war.

 Thanks to this part of my family, I’m not even fully Polish.
-My grandmother married a local man, Wincenty Trochimczyk, and this is how I got my Belorussian last name.
+My grandmother married a "local" man, Wincenty Trochimczyk, and this is how I got my Belorussian last name.
 She did not speak or write Polish; having dropped out of high school to work on the family farm, she wrote in Russian alphabet and spoke to her Polish grandchildren in Belorussian.
 My father, Aleksy, started learning Polish at six, and spoke with the Eastern borderlander accent, pronouncing the consonant H differently from CH.

 My mother Henryka Wajszczuk was born in Baranowicze, in Nowogrodek Voivodeship (now Belarus, previously Soviet Union, but Poland before the war), and her family belonged to impoverished Polish landed gentry.
 An online family tree is maintained by an American cousin, Waldemar Wajszczuk.
 The family roots go back to the 16th century and there are many branches spread out across the world.